Good: Refined and rides smoothly. Well thought out interior. Ideal with 2.2 i-DTEC engine. Robust build quality.

 Good: Impressively quiet and strong i-DTEC diesel engine, feels well built and reliable, high refinement and comfort levels, styling looks upmarket, lots of underfloor boot storage.

 Bad: Petrol engines combined with automatic gearbox not as impressive.

 Good: Good ride comfort.
 High quality feel.
 Huge loadspace and versatile rear seats.
-2.2 i-DTEC diesel emits just 110g/km.
+Excellent 1.6 i-DTEC diesel averages a claimed 78.5mpg.
 All engines chain cam.

 Bad: Not as much a drivers car as previous Civic.